Ahtesham18112011/Spodrue/Day_2/README.md

 ---

-So, in this task we need to convert the `.csv` file to the SDC file through TCL, below is the code for doing this:-
+So, in this task we need to convert the files present in `.csv` file in rows and columns, check if the files exists or not, and convert `.csv` constraints file to the SDC file through TCL, below is the code for doing these:-

 ```tcl
 #!/usr/bin/env tclsh